 Stretching from Maryland to Sacramento, California, the road trip is for people who love scenic beauty.
 The road takes you through four state capitals and twelve states in total.

-However, the road trip will also introduce you to some of the most beautiful places in the US.
+However, the road trip will also introduce you to some of the most beautiful places in the United States.
 Among them, the Great Basin National Park tops the list.

 Tips for Enjoying the Best Road Trips in the USA

 If youâ€™ve never taken a road trip due to the fear of over-spending, here are a few tips for driving across the United States successfully without breaking the bank.

 - Set a budget for the whole journey.
 If youâ€™re traveling with family, make sure everyone sticks to the budget limit.

 - If your relatives or friends live in the states youâ€™ll pass during the road trip, ask them if you can stay the night.
 Besides helping you save money that youâ€™d otherwise have to spend on a campsite or a lodge, youâ€™ll also learn about new spots to explore from a localâ€™s perspective.

 - Instead of taking your kids to expensive entertainment sites like carnivals and amusement parks, keep them busy with road trip books.

 - For one or two-day trips, pack food from home.
 Youâ€™ll save a lot by not eating out.
 You might want to check out our article for the best travel coolers you can find right now to help you with your saving.